BNAS:An Efficient Neural Architecture Search Approach Using Broad Scalable Architecture: Experiments and Analysis

 \subsubsection{Hyper-parameters}

-According to APPENDIX, we can draw some conclusions for the hyper-parameters of broad scalable architectures as below.
+According to TABLE \ref{hyper-parameters-bnas}, we can draw some conclusions for the hyper-parameters of broad scalable architectures as below.

-Firstly, broad scalable architectures without deep Cell are prone to yield poor accuracy and robustness in the phase of architecture derivation.
+Firstly, broad scalable architectures without deep Cell are prone to yield poor accuracy and robustness in the phase of architecture estimation.
 Therefore, deep representations extracted by deep Cell are necessary in the proposed broad scalable architectures.
-Secondly, deep cell (Here, we only show the comparison between $\pmb{k}_{d}=1$ and $\pmb{k}_{d}=2$ due to the poor performance of $\pmb{k}_{d}=0$) and enhancement cell of BNAS and BNAS-CCE play different roles as follows: \begin{itemize} \item Fig. \ref{deephyper}(a) and (b) visualize the influence of deep Cell for BNAS under the same condition.
-Obvious, deep Cell not always contributes to improve the performance of broad scalable architecture which is different from the deep one.
+Secondly, deep Cell (Here, we only show the comparison between the number of deep Cell $k_{d}=1$ and $k_{d}=2$ due to the poor performance of $k_{d}=0$) and enhancement Cell of BNAS and BNAS-CCE play different roles as follows: \begin{itemize} \item Fig. \ref{deephyper}(a) and (b) visualize the influence of deep Cell for BNAS under the same condition.
+Obviously, deep Cell not always contributes to improve the performance of broad scalable architecture which is different from the deep one.
 BCNN is not only broad but also deep where broad topology is predominant, so that deep Cell may deliver negative effect for performance improvement.

 Fig. \ref{deephyper}(c) and (d) visualize the influence of enhancement Cell for BNAS under the same condition.
 Viewed in global perspective, broad scalable architecture of BNAS with a single enhancement block delivers the best performance.
 As aforementioned, each enhancement block is equipped with same input and importance of the connection between enhancement block and GAP layer.
-This leads to many redundancies of GAP accepted representations from enhancement blocks, so that the case of $\pmb{v}_d$=1 yields the best performance.
+This leads to many redundancies of GAP accepted representations from enhancement blocks, so that the case of $v_d$=1 yields the best performance.

 \item Fig. \ref{enhancementhyper}(a) and (b) visualize the influence of deep Cell for BNAS-CCE under the same condition.
 Different from BNAS, the performance of BNAS-CCE is proportion to the number of deep Cell.
 The topology difference between the broad scalable architectures of BNAS and BNAS-CCE is the primary cause of above phenomenon.
 Different from BNAS, the deep topology is predominant due to the cascade of enhancement blocks.
 As a result, more deep presentations contribute for performance improvement.